Kilkenny Castle: The castle in the 20th century

 The family disposed of the bulk of their tenanted estates in Tipperary and Kilkenny, 21,000 acres (85 km^{2}) in the early 1900s.
 Although the nominal value of the income from the Ormonde Settled Estates in Ireland was approximately £44,000 in the 1880s and 1890s, regular rental arrears caused by the ongoing agricultural depression rendered the actual income as closer to £22,000 annually during the later decades of the nineteenth century; records survive of Lady Ormonde startling a guest seated next to her at Castle Ball by commenting that "we are very poor."

 The Ormonde landed Estates, which had spanned some 27,800 acres in the counties of Tipperary and Kilkenny in the 1880s, were sold in 1903 for £240,000 under the Wyndham Land Act.
 The family's Irish landholdings was thereafter reduced to the 95-acre demesne of Kilkenny Castle, approximately 700 acres at the Dunmore home farm, and some 3,500 acres of mountain forest (largely used for shooting and forestry) at the family's hunting Lodge at Ballyknockane, Tipperary.

 The 1911 census of Ireland records that seventeen servants resided at the Castle as part of Lord Ormonde and Lady Ormonde's household, including a valet, two footmen, a chauffeur, assistant lodge keeper, housekeeper, cook, lady's maid, four housemaids, a still room maid, scullery maid, kitchen maid, and two dairy maids.
-Additional servants were housed in adjacent properties at No's 8 - 11 The Parade, Kilkenny, including a butler, groom, land agent, laundress and two laundry maids.
+Additional servants were housed in adjacent properties at No's 8 – 11 The Parade, Kilkenny, including a butler, groom, land agent, laundress and two laundry maids.

 James Butler, 3rd Marquess of Ormonde, died in 1919.
 Death duties and expenses following his death amounted to £166,000.
-As Lord Ormonde had only two daughters, in 1916 it was agreed that in order to reduce the double-taxation of the estate Lord Ormonde's brother and heir, Lord Arthur Butler would forgo his inheritance in favour of his son, Capt.
+As Lord Ormonde had only two daughters, in 1916 it was agreed that to reduce the double-taxation of the estate Lord Ormonde's brother and heir, Lord Arthur Butler would forgo his inheritance in favour of his son, Capt.
 George Butler.
 Lord Arthur had married a wealthy American heiress, Ellen Stager, in 1887 and had acquired a country estate in Kent, Gennings Park, as well as a lease of a townhouse in London at No. 7 Portman Square.
 Following the death of the Third Marquess in 1919, his nephew George (now known by the family's courtesy title Earl of Ossory) and his wife Sybil, Countess of Ossory took up residence in the Castle in 1921, along with their children Anthony Butler, Viscount Thurles and Lady Moyra Butler.